mrOranger/nvim/README.md

 would like to know an answer to these questions you are in the right place.

 In this repository, we will have a look on __NeoVim__, and I will share with you my personal configuration.
-Moreover, I will not limit myself to share the code and nothing more, insted, in this repository we will have a look on each plugin that I chose, and how they actually interact each other.
+Moreover, I will not limit myself to share the code and nothing more, instead, in this repository we will have a look on each plugin that I chose, and how they actually interact each other.

-Before starting with a short introduction in the historical background of __Vim__ and __NeoVim__, I would like to share with you a personal tought about __NeoVim__.
-In my daily work, I always use __VsCode__ or __IntelliJ__, however, sometimes I think that those powerfull instruments, makes too easy our developments' lifes, making ourselves "lazy" in such a way.
+Before starting with a short introduction in the historical background of __Vim__ and __NeoVim__, I would like to share with you a personal thought about __NeoVim__.
+In my daily work, I always use __VsCode__ or __IntelliJ__, however, sometimes I think that those powerful instruments, makes too easy our developments' lives, making ourselves "lazy" in such a way.
 It is easy to press a single button to compile and run your C code, or importing a library, however, we do not have any idea about which command is used to make a task just like compiling our code, or we do not ask
 ourself: "Why is this component inside `@angular/core` rather than in another place?".
-Moreover, I'm a fan of the [UNIX Phylosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and the qoute "Make one thing and make I good", thus, I prefer to have a minimal setup, rather than a tons of features that I will not probably quite often, and when I discovered __Vim__ first and __NeoVim__ latter, I though that it was a good idea to invest some time to learn this code editor.
+Moreover, I'm a fan of the [UNIX Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and the quote "Make one thing and make I good", thus, I prefer to have a minimal setup, rather than a tons of features that I will not probably quite often, and when I discovered __Vim__ first and __NeoVim__ latter, I though that it was a good idea to invest some time to learn this code editor.

-Last but not least, I reccomend to you to have a look on these videos, that inspired me in making this repository:
+Last but not least, I recommend to you to have a look on these videos, that inspired me in making this repository:

 * [Understanding NeoVim](https://www.youtube.com/watch?v=87AXw9Quy9U&list=PLx2ksyallYzW4WNYHD9xOFrPRYGlntAfté).
 * [From 0 to IDE in NEOVIM from scratch](https://www.youtube.com/watch?v=zHTeCSVAFNY&list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn&index=1&t=892s)